cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/README.md

 Stay tuned for more updates and enhancements as we continue to improve `MicrobiomeStat` for our user community.

-## Contribute to the MicrobiomeStat Wiki
+## Contribute to MicrobiomeStat and Its Wiki

-We welcome contributions from the community to enhance the MicrobiomeStat Wiki.
+We welcome contributions to both the MicrobiomeStat project and its Wiki.
 Here's a guide on how to contribute using GitHub Desktop:

 1. Download and install [GitHub Desktop](https://desktop.github.com/).

-2. Visit the [MicrobiomeStat Wiki repository](https://github.com/cafferychen777/MicrobiomeStat-Wiki) on GitHub.
+2. Visit the  [MicrobiomeStat repository](https://github.com/cafferychen777/MicrobiomeStat) and [MicrobiomeStat Wiki repository](https://github.com/cafferychen777/MicrobiomeStat-Wiki) on GitHub.

 3. Click the "Fork" button in the top-right corner to create a copy of the repository in your account.